 BSc, DC, MSc, PG Cert.
 (Med.
 Ed.), ICSSD, FEAC, CCEP, FHEA - Course Leader and Clinical Tutor

-Angelo Battiston is a Course Leader for APP Functional Musculoskeletal Health and a Clinical Tutor.
+Angelo Battiston is a Programme Developer and Leader for the MSc Functional Musculoskeletal Health and a Clinical Tutor.
 Angelo is an advocate for evidence based sports chiropractors and he was instrumental in developing the SPRiNT (Sport Injuries Intern Team) programme.

 Angelo Battiston graduated as part of the Chiropractic Centennial Class of 1995 from Palmer College of Chiropractic.
 Apart from having achieved the academic Deans List and recognised for his contribution in the Sport Injuries and Rehabilitation Centre at the world famous Palmer Clinics, he was also a scholarship recipient representing the Palmer Rugby Club.
 Soon after graduating he opened his first practice in Cape Town and was the only chiropractor appointed to the Springbok Rugby Team in 1997 during the British Lions Tour of South Africa.
 Later that year, he moved to Italy and established himself as a chiropractor with a keen interest in sport performance.
 He was appointed chiropractor for the "Azzurre" (Italian women’s national rugby team) until moving to the UK in 2008.